Atishaya7777/Facebook-Clone-incomplete/README.md

 For frontend, I used React.js.
 For the backend, I used really small snippet of JavaScript to host the server and give the usual post and get methods.

 I put it as public as I wanted the viewers to have fun with it.

+Have fun with my failed version of FaceBook *chuckles*